12 things to do in nature and the best parks for doing them in!

 Permanent orienteering courses have been set up in four of our parks - Spencer Park, Victoria Park, The Groynes and Halswell Quarry Park.

-Taylor's Mistake is such a beautiful spot, definitely worth the extra effort to drive over the Scarborough Hill.
+Taylor's Mistake (external link) is such a beautiful spot, definitely worth the extra effort to drive over the Scarborough Hill.

 Sometimes, at the right time of year, you might see whales migrating up the coastline.